-Emergency Funds or Savings: You can make withdrawals from your TFSA at any time without penalty.
+Emergency Funds or Savings: You can withdraw your TFSA anytime without penalty.
 This makes them a great tool for saving towards projects, travel, car purchase, or building up an emergency fund.

 Retirement Investing: After age 71, you can no longer contribute to an RRSP.
 This leaves the TFSA as a great tool for continuing to invest in a tax-sheltered environment while retired.
 A TFSA account can stay open until death.

-TIP: If you are expecting to have low income in retirement, then your TFSA should be your best friend!
-The TFSA will keep your savings non-taxable and enable you to qualify for as much Guaranteed Income Supplement (GIS) possible.
+TIP: If you expect to have a low income in retirement, then your TFSA should be your best friend!
+The TFSA will keep your savings non-taxable and enable you to qualify for as much Guaranteed Income Supplement (GIS) as possible.
 This is because GIS benefits decrease by $1 for every $2 in additional income above the maximum threshold.

 Like the RRSP, you can also designate a beneficiary for your TFSA account.
 There are two main designations possible:

 Designated Beneficiary: This can be anyone – spouse/partner, kids, friends, frenemies, etc. If you have designated someone as your “beneficiary” on your TFSA application, they receive the proceeds from your TFSA when you die.
-The value of the account at the time of death is not taxable, however, any income earned on the account on the account between the date of death and date of transfer to the beneficiary is taxable.
+The account’s value at the time of death is not taxable; however, any income earned between the date of death and the date of transfer to the beneficiary is taxable.

-Successor Holder: Only a spouse or partner can be designated as “successor holder” to a TFSA.
+Successor Holder: Only a spouse or partner can be designated as a “successor holder” to a TFSA.
 The difference between this designation and “beneficiary” is that the successor holder can simply transfer the existing TFSA account to their own name.
-The account stays open – they simply replace you as the plan holder, and do not need TFSA contribution room to keep the account in place.
+The account stays open – they simply replace you as the plan holder and do not need a TFSA contribution room to keep the account in place.

 For more on designating TFSA beneficiaries, click here.

-If you are interested in reading a more elaborate comparison between the TFSA and RRSP, click here.
+If you want to read a more elaborate comparison between the TFSA and RRSP, click here.

 The 4% withdrawal rule is the most commonly utilized and assumes that you need to build up a retirement portfolio that provides a certain amount of income to you per annum at a 4% or so withdrawal rate.
-The 4% withdrawal rate is often referred to as a “safe” withdrawal rate.
+The 4% withdrawal rate is often called a “safe” withdrawal rate.

 For example, let’s assume that you think your annual expenses in retirement will be approximately $40,000 per year.
 At a withdrawal rate of 4%, you will need to have a minimum of $1 million in retirement savings before you retire.